Need another category? Click here or call us at (866) 345-6784.

 How Does Workers Comp Work in Arkansas?

-The steps you take immediately following a workplace incident in Arkansas are critical for purposes of filing a compensation claim.
+The steps you take immediately following a workplace incident in Arkansas are critical for filing a claim.
 Follow the following steps to preserve your rights and learn how workers comp works.

 Get Medical Attention